troutstick/troutstick.github.io/_posts/2021-10-18-beauty_of_programming.markdown

 I enrolled in it without having printed a single "Hello world!" in my life.
-I had no preconceptions about what programming was or what it could be, and while students with prior programming exposure to the canonical OOP languages could do loop-de-loops around `for` loops, almost none of us were prepared for the absolute f*ckery that was function currying.
+I had no preconceptions about what programming was or what it could be, and while students with prior exposure to languages like Java could do loop-de-loops around `for` loops, almost none of us were prepared for the absolute mind-f*ckery that was function currying.

 {%- highlight python -%}
 def create_adder(x):